geserdugarov/geserdugarov/README.md

 Software Engineer developing core functionality in a Data Lakehouse platform to extract value from PB-scale data.

-Wide experience in research and data analysis (13&nbsp;yrs, PhD).
+Wide experience in research and data analysis, PhD.
 Made a transition from fundamental research in Oil & Gas to research and development in IT.

 Passionate about Big Data and Distributed Systems.
 Personal mission statement: "Living a balanced life.
 Helping professionals to work smarter, not harder by creating automatic systems for their routine."